bchainhub/remark-corepass/README.md

 })();
 ```

-The plugin searches for CorePass notations in the format `[domain@coreid]` or `[!cb1234...@coreid]` in your markdown content, converting them into clickable links and validating ICAN identifiers when enabled.
+The plugin searches for CorePass notations in the format `[domain@coreid]` or `[!cb1234...@coreid]` in your markdown content, converting them to links and optionally validating ICAN identifiers, displaying invalid items as text.

 ## Options